magao-x/handbook/operating/abeginnersguidetomagaox.rst

 Now Align the System
 ====================

-Follow steps in the Handbook for:
+**Follow steps in the Handbook for:**
 :doc:`System Pupil Alignment <./alignment>`

 :green:`Pointers for going through this procedure`:

+1. Make sure to check the list at the top of the linked page vs. your curseINDI.
+It is **important** for getting light on camtip, camlowfs, and camwfs, at the correct light level.

-1. If you need to open the camlowfs shutter:
+2. If you need to open the camlowfs shutter (e.g. the rtimv viewer for camlowfs has "SHUT" written in it):

 .. code-block:: bash

     cameraGUI camlowfs &
     rtimv -c rtimv_camlowfs.conf &

+Just toggle the shutter slider as you did on camwfs.

-2. In the real time viewer for camlowfs, press z to get yellow box. move over pupil to set viewer scales.
+3. In the real time viewer for camlowfs, press z to get the yellow box.
+Move it over the pupil image to set viewer scales appropriately.

-3. set Rtest_03um on dmtweeter:
+4. set Rtest_03um on dmtweeter:
 using the pulldown at the bottom of the dmtweeter GUI, select 'Rtest_0p3um', then click the "set test" button.

-4. Use the Pupil Steering section of the Pupil Alignment GUI to center the pupil using the diagonal arrows at the bottom middle.
+5. Use the Pupil Steering section of the Pupil Alignment GUI to center the pupil using the diagonal arrows at the bottom middle.
 Make the the edge actuators evenly illuminated.
 If needed, you can switch to "ND2" on fwtelsim (to reduce saturation).

-5. Press the "zero test" button on the dmtweeter control GUI when done.
+6. Press the "zero test" button on the dmtweeter control GUI when done.

 Now align the WFS